-Sometimes an info file actually depends on more than one .texi file.
+Often an Info file depends on more than one .texi file.
 For instance, in GNU Hello, hello.texi includes the file fdl.texi.
 You can tell Automake about these dependencies using the texi_TEXINFOS variable.
 Here is how GNU Hello does it: